indigo-astronomy/indigo/indigo_drivers/aux_sqm/README.md

 ## Status: Stable

-Tested with a physical device.
+Tested with a physical device:
+* SQM-LU